UW-Madison investigating after video shows employee on motorcycle drive through group of protesters

 Protesters repeatedly tell him to “back up” and started chanting.
 They were not blocking the area behind Yaeger’s motorcycle.

-Yaeger told protesters that they were "(expletive) pathetic," and then drove through the group.
-Once through, he swore at them again and called one a "sexy woman."
+Yaeger tells protesters that they are “(expletive) pathetic,” and then drives through the group.
+Once through, he swears at them again and calls one a “sexy woman.”

 “This is my square,” Yaeger can be heard yelling while revving his motorcycle.
 He then drives away.